Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 The MakerBeam-bearing assembly gets attached to the legs:

-* Insert two 6mm bolts into the upright MakerBeams of each leg.
+* Insert two 6mm bolts into each upright MakerBeam of the pair of legs.
 * Fasten the MakerBeam-bearing assembly to the upright MakerBeams with one MakerBeam L-Bracket and four lock nuts each.

 .. image:: /Images/Kits/kit_camera_slider_step9_350.jpg
    :scale: 100 %
-   :alt: Pair of legs with bearings
+   :alt: Pair of legs with more bearings
    :align: center
    :target: ../../_images/Kits/kit_camera_slider_step9_1500.jpg